 - 2 teaspoons vanilla extract

 Take the dough out of the fridge and let it sit on the counter for a few minutes to soften slightly for easy rolling.
 On a floured surface, roll dough out into a 12-inch circle, then place gently into a 9×2-inch pie pan; you can do this by flouring a rolling pin and rolling the dough loosely around it, then unrolling it into the pan.
 Brush away any excess flour on the surface.
 With a sharp knife, trim the edges of the pastry to fit the pie pan.
+Use a fork to create a decorative border or crimp the edges using your fingers.
 Cover with plastic wrap and place in the fridge for 30 minutes.

-- Decorate the surface of the pie with the reserved pecans, pressing them in slightly so that they are coated with the filling, then let them rise back to the top.
+Heat butter, sugar, and corn syrup together in a saucepan, stirring constantly, until sugar dissolves.
+Let mixture cool slightly, then whisk in the rest of the ingredients, adding the chopped pecans last.
+Mix until combined.
+Pour filling into the chilled pie shell.
+Decorate the surface of the pie with the reserved pecans, pressing them in slightly so that they are coated with the filling, then let them rise back to the top.